 Seasonal Covid-19 vaccination update

-This spring, the NHS is offering a COVID-19 vaccine to people at high risk of severe disease and who are therefore most likely to benefit from vaccination.
+This autumn, the NHS is offering a Covid-19 vaccine to people at high risk of severe disease and who are therefore most likely to benefit from vaccination.

 The clinical risk for severe disease is higher for older people and people with a suppressed immune system.
 You can be immunosuppressed as a result of an underlying condition, or because of medication you are taking.